AlbertTB/SBI_PYT_project/README.md

 #### Alpha Shape Detection

-This method delineates the protein surface by constructing Delaunay triangulation of atom coordinates and identifying surface simplices based on circumradius criteria[^7].
-This approach is inspired by established pocket detection tools like Fpocket[^8].
+This method delineates the protein surface by constructing Delaunay triangulation of atom coordinates and identifying surface simplices based on circumradius criteria[^1].
+This approach is inspired by established pocket detection tools like Fpocket[^2].

 #### Grid-Based Pocket Detection

 The program creates a 3D grid surrounding the protein and marks grid points as occupied (inside protein) or unoccupied (potential pocket) based on their distance to the nearest atom.
-Connected components of unoccupied space surrounded by protein are identified as potential binding cavities.
+Connected components of unoccupied space surrounded by protein are identified as potential binding cavities[^3].

 #### Surface Concavity Analysis

-Surface atoms are analyzed for local curvature, and concave regions (low curvature values) are clustered using DBSCAN to identify distinct binding pockets[^2].
+Surface atoms are analyzed for local curvature, and concave regions (low curvature values) are clustered using DBSCAN to identify distinct binding pockets [^4].

 ### 2. Feature Extraction